juniosalome/TCPEchoServer/README.md

 ## About the project

-Create a TCP Echo Server-Client c++ with Login Request {req_id:0, username, password}, Login Response {req_id:0, status}, Echo Request {req_id:0, message}, Echo Response {req_id:0, message}
+- Create a TCP Echo Server-Client c++ with Login Request {req_id:0, username, password}, Login Response {req_id:0, status}, Echo Request {req_id:0, message}, Echo Response {req_id:0, message}

-Cipher and Decryption of Echo Request Message
+- Cipher and Decryption of Echo Request Message

-Server uses Thread
+- Server uses Thread

-ServerMulti uses IO socket multiplexing
+- ServerMulti uses IO socket multiplexing

-Message Serialization/Deserialization
+- Message Serialization/Deserialization

-Server continuously receive messages from the client.
+- Server continuously receive messages from the client.
 If the received message is equal to "exit," the server can close the connection with that client.

+- user: "testuser" password: "testpass" (modify in includes/constants.h)